 Just 10 minutes west of Hood River, Viento State Park offers access to the Columbia River.
-The rocky shoreline provides an easy entry to the river for windsurfing, stand up paddle boarding, and other water sports.
+The rocky shoreline provides an easy entry to the river for windsurfing, kiteboarding, stand up paddle boarding, and other water sports.
 The campground is actually across the highway from the river, but a walking trail runs down to the water making it a convenient base for campers looking to use the river.

-The campground has 56 RV sites and 18 tent sites, almost all of which are well-shaded.
+The campground has 56 RV sites (20/30 amp service) and 18 tent sites, almost all of which are well-shaded.
 The tent area is set back in a forested area with a creek running in behind.
 The RV sites are closer to the highway.

 This is the best RV park in the area for location and amenities.
 Located on the north side of the Columbia River, across the bridge from Hood River, it is extremely convenient for accessing the town of Hood River and all the nearby sites.
 It's right off the highway but heavily wooded and very scenic, with views to the surrounding hills.

 7. Sherwood Campground

-Although this campground is set right next to Highway 35, you definitely feel like you are camping in the woods.
-Set in Mount Hood National Forest, 25 miles south of Hood River, this campground offers a peaceful escape from civilization.
-Huge pine trees tower overhead providing ample shade, and the Upper Hood River flows through the back side of the campground.
-Most of the 16 campsites are very large but they are primarily designed to accommodate tents and small RVs (16 feet maximum).
-Pit toilets fit right in with the rustic setting.
-The campground is next to the trailhead for the Tamanawas hiking trail.
+Although this campground is set right next to Highway 35, you definitely feel like you are camping deep in the woods.
+Set in Mount Hood National Forest, 25 miles south of Hood River, Sherwood campground offers a peaceful escape from civilization.
+Huge pine trees tower overhead providing ample shade, and the Upper Hood River flows through the back side of the campground and provides a never-ending soundtrack of gently rushing water.

 8. Tucker Park Campground

 Set along the Hood River, this campground has a distinctly different vibe than other campgrounds in the area.
-People come here for various reason, but many of the visitors are here to fish or simply enjoy a friends' weekend away at a campground.
+People come here for various reasons, but many of the visitors are here to fish or simply enjoy a friends' weekend away at a campground.
 You are likely to run into campers from Oregon rather than across the country.

 Apart from campsites along the bank, the area is fairly exposed, with trees here and there providing some shade.
-Although the campground is located about 10 minutes south of downtown Hood River, you don't really feel like you've left town or are camping in the forest.
-Ninety-four sites accommodate RVs and tents, thirty of which have water hookups, and two have water and electrical hookups.
-Flush toilets, showers, picnic tables, and fire pits are provided.
-Sites are all first-come, first-served and the campground is open from May 1 to October 31.
+Although the Tucker Park campground is located about 10 minutes south of downtown Hood River, you don't really feel like you've left town or are camping in the forest.
+This is the best place to camp if you want to be close to town.